WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Adding Metrics to the Dashboard_

-	> **Note:** You can hide metrics that are plotted on the chart by clearing the check box by the metric header.
+	> **Note:** You can hide metrics that are plotted on the chart by clearing the check box next to the metric header.

 1. By default, the chart shows trends, displaying only the current value of each metric (the **Relative** option at the top of the chart).
-To display a Y axis, so you can see absolute values, select **Absolute**.
+To display a Y axis to see absolute values, select **Absolute**.

 	![dashboard-absolute-values](Images/dashboard-absolute-values.png?raw=true)

 	_Changing Chart values to Absolute_

-1. To change the time range the metrics chart displays, select **6 hours** or **24 hours** at the top of the chart.
+1. To change the time range displayed on the chart, select **6 hours** or **24 hours** at the top of the chart.

 	![dashboard-time-ranges](Images/dashboard-time-ranges.png?raw=true)

 	_Changing Chart Time Ranges_

-1. Click **Monitor** on the top menu.
+1. Click **Monitor** in the top menu.
 On the **Monitor** page, you can view the full set of metrics for your storage account.

 	![storage-monitor-menu](Images/storage-monitor-menu.png?raw=true)

 1. By default, the metrics table displays a subset of the metrics that are available for monitoring.
 The illustration shows the default Monitor display for a storage account with verbose monitoring configured for all three services.
-Click **Add Metrics** button from the bottom menu.
+Click the **Add Metrics** button in the bottom menu.

 	![add-metrics-menu](Images/add-metrics-menu.png?raw=true)